 The clinical manifestations, diagnosis, management, course of disease, and prognosis of PSGN will be reviewed here.

 Although PSGN continues to be the most common cause of acute nephritis in children globally, it primarily occurs in developing countries.
-Of the estimated 470,000 new annual cases of PSGN worldwide, 97 percent occur in developing countries, with an annual incidence that ranges from 9.5 to 28.5 per 100,000 individuals [1,2].
+Of the estimated 470,000 new annual cases of PSGN worldwide, 97 percent occur in regions of the world with poor socioeconomic status, with an annual incidence that ranges from 9.5 to 28.5 per 100,000 individuals [1,2].

 In more developed and industrialized countries, the incidence has decreased over the past three decades [2-4].
 Based upon data from the Italian Biopsy registry, the estimated annual incidence was 0.3 per 100,000 individuals between 1992 and 1994 .
 The risk of PSGN is increased in older patients (greater than 60 years of age) and in children between 5 and 12 years of age [5,6].
 PSGN is uncommon in children less than three years of age.